mebobby2/MachineLearningBook/README.md

 ## Assumed Probability
 Used when you have very little information about the feature in question.
 An assumed probability of 0.5 is a safe number simply because it is halfway between 0 and 1.
 However, it’s possible that you might have better background information than that, even on a completely untrained classifier.
 For example, one person who begins training a spam filter can use probabilities from other people’s already-trained spam filters as the assumed probabilities.
 The user still gets a spam filter personalized for him, but the filter is better able to handle words that it has come across very infrequently.

+## naïve Bayesian classifier
+Is called naïve because it assumes that the probabilities being combined are independent of each other.
+That is, the probability of one word in the document being in a specific category is unrelated to the probability of the other words being in that category.
+This is actually a false assumption, since you’ll probably find that documents containing the word “casino” are much more likely to contain the word “money” than documents about Python programming are.

 ### Maths
 #### Number of combinations
 Let's say I have six values, A, B, C, D, E, F. And TWO of these values make a valid tuple.
 How many times/loops do I need to make to find the valid tuple.
 The formula is I^P, where P = number of possibilities and I = the number of inputs.
 Hence, 6^2 = 36 loops/combinations we need to look through.